jembi/JeMPI/README-Install.md

 **Backup:**
 - **Backup Directory:** `JeMPI/devops/linux/docker/docker_data/data/backups/dgraph`
-- The backup process creates a folder with a timestamp, and inside it, folders are copied for each Dgraph node.
+- Dgraph backup process creates a folder with a timestamp, and inside it generate the Json file of data.

 **Restore:**
 - Users need to enter the folder name of the backup directory for Dgraph